-- 425 NIST SP 800-30 Revision 1, Guide for Conducting Risk Assessments [4], states that risk is "a measure of - 426 the extent to which an entity is threatened by a potential circumstance or event, and typically a function - 427 of: (i) the adverse impacts that would arise if the circumstance or event occurs; and (ii) the likelihood of - 428 occurrence."
-The guide further defines risk assessment as "the process of identifying, estimating, and - 429 prioritizing risks to organizational operations (including mission, functions, image, reputation), - 430 organizational assets, individuals, other organizations, and the Nation, resulting from the operation of - an information system.
-Part of risk management incorporates threat and vulnerability analyses, and - 432 considers mitigations provided by security controls planned or in place." - 433 The NCCoE recommends that any discussion of supply chain risk management should begin with a - 434 comprehensive review of NIST SP 800-161 Revision 1, Cybersecurity Supply Chain Risk Management - Practices for Systems and Organizations [3] -publicly available material.
-While SP 800-161 is targeted to - 436 U.S. federal agencies, much of the guidance is beneficial to private organizations interested in reducing - 437 Information and Communications Technology (ICT) supply chain risk.
-NIST SP 800-161 defines an ICT - 438 supply chain compromise as an occurrence within the ICT supply chain whereby an adversary jeopardizes - the confidentiality, integrity, or availability of a system or the information the system processes, stores, - 440 or transmits.
-An ICT supply chain compromise can occur anywhere within the system development life - 441 cycle of the product or service. - 442 In addition, NIST SP 800-37 Revision 2, Risk Management Framework for Information Systems and - Organizations [5] provides Risk Management Framework guidance that gives a baseline for assessing - risks to information system assets, including threats to the IT system supply chain.
+NIST SP 800-30 Revision 1, Guide for Conducting Risk Assessments [4], states that risk is "a measure of the extent to which an entity is threatened by a potential circumstance or event, and typically a function of: (i) the adverse impacts that would arise if the circumstance or event occurs; and (ii) the likelihood of occurrence."
+The guide further defines risk assessment as "the process of identifying, estimating, and prioritizing risks to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other organizations, and the Nation, resulting from the operation of an information system.
+Part of risk management incorporates threat and vulnerability analyses, and considers mitigations provided by security controls planned or in place."

+The NCCoE recommends that any discussion of supply chain risk management should begin with a comprehensive review of NIST SP 800-161 Revision 1, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations [3] (publicly available).
+While NIST SP 800-161 is targeted to U.S. federal agencies, much of the guidance is beneficial to private organizations interested in reducing Information and Communications Technology (ICT) supply chain risk.
+An ICT supply chain compromise can occur anywhere within the system development life cycle of the product or service.

+In addition, NIST SP 800-37 Revision 2, Risk Management Framework for Information Systems and Organizations [5] provides Risk Management Framework guidance that gives a baseline for assessing risks to information system assets, including threats to the IT system supply chain.

-445 3.4.1 Threats
+3.4.1 Threats

-- 446 NIST SP 800-161 provides a framework of ICT supply chain threats including insertion of counterfeits, - 447 unauthorized production, tampering, theft, and insertion of malicious software and hardware, as well as - 448 poor manufacturing and development practices in the ICT supply chain.
-These threats are associated - 449 with an organization's decreased visibility into, and understanding of, how the technology that it - 450 acquires is developed, integrated, and deployed, as well as the processes, procedures, and practices - 451 used to assure the integrity, security, resilience, and quality of the products and services.
-Exploits - 452 created by malicious actors (individuals, organizations, or nation states) are often especially - 453 sophisticated and difficult to detect, and thus are a significant risk to organizations.
-This prototype - 454 implementation does not defend against all ICT threats, but Table 3-1 captures threats from NIST SP - 455 800-161 that are relevant to this project.
+NIST SP 800-161 Revision 1 provides a framework of ICT supply chain threats including insertion of counterfeits, unauthorized production, tampering, theft, and insertion of malicious software and hardware, as well as poor manufacturing and development practices in the ICT supply chain.
+These threats are associated with an organization's decreased visibility into, and understanding of, how the technology that it acquires is developed, integrated, and deployed, as well as the processes, procedures, and practices used to assure the integrity, security, resilience, and quality of the products and services.
+Exploits created by malicious actors (individuals, organizations, or nation states) are often especially sophisticated, difficult to detect, and have the potential to result in significant and lasting impact.
+This prototype implementation does not defend against all ICT threats, but Table 3-1 captures threats from NIST SP 800-161 Revision 1 that are relevant to this project.

-456 Table 3-1 NIST SP 800-161 Threat Events
+Table 3-1 NIST SP 800-161 Revision 1 Threat Events